Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Hamsters are relatively small, being only 5 to 7 inches long.
 They live an average of 4 years and can often be bred in-home if you want to continue having a hamster family for the foreseeable future.
 Hamsters are distant relatives to the guinea pig.
 They might take a while to warm up to human handling, but eventually, they begin to crave it.

-Since hamsters do not need much daily interaction, they can be easy to neglect them.
+Since hamsters do not need much daily interaction, they can be easy to neglect.
 Keep their cage cleaned out, and remember to feed them and check their water each day.
 However, the love you put into them is what they will learn to return to you.

 2. Guinea pigs